Aviation - London (Bar)

 An expert on aviation regulatory matters, who is particularly known for his knowledge of airspace and air traffic control matters.
 He regularly acts for airlines, airport operators and aircraft owners, amongst others.

-Expertise: "Incredibly professional and a vast resource of expertise."
+Strengths: "Incredibly professional and a vast resource of expertise."

 Recent work: Involved in a case that challenged the NATS on airspace changes made in Suffolk.